mubaraqwahab/thinkdev/src/decks/04-making-decisions.md

 }
 ```

-If `expression` is `true`, execute the statements in the curly brackets.
+If `expression` is `true`, execute the statements in the braces.
 Otherwise, ignore the statements.

 </section>